Erasing Family Documentary About Child Custody After Divorce Premiers April 25th on Vimeo On Demand Special Screening

 COVID-19 pandemic has created isolation from loved ones; a reality too familiar to families erased by the divorce courts.

-LOS ANGELES, CA, USA, April 16, 2020 /EINPresswire.com/ -- Activist filmmaker Ginger Gentile’s groundbreaking documentary Erasing Family premiered in the middle of a sold-out screening tour just as the Coronavirus pandemic began in the U.S. Based on the immense success of its tour, Gentile will be premiering the film online on Saturday, April 25th to coincide with Parental Alienation Awareness Day.
+/EIN News/ -- Los Angeles, CA, April 16, 2020 (GLOBE NEWSWIRE) -- Activist filmmaker Ginger Gentile’s groundbreaking documentary Erasing Family premiered in the middle of a sold-out screening tour just as the Coronavirus pandemic began in the U.S. Based on the immense success of its tour, Gentile will be premiering the film online on Saturday, April 25th to coincide with Parental Alienation Awareness Day.

 “We were in the middle of a sold-out community screening tour with over 25 cities when the Coronavirus pandemic shut us all inside.
 Many are isolated from loved ones, missing holidays and not being able to visit in a hospital, a reality too familiar to families erased by the divorce courts,” said Gentile director of Erasing Family.